Shots Fired (song)

-"Shots Fired" is a song by American rapper Megan Thee Stallion.
+"Shots Fired" is a song by American rapper and songwriter Megan Thee Stallion.
 It was released as the first track from Megan's debut studio album, Good News, on November 20, 2020.
-A diss track, the song recounts Megan's 2020 shooting incident, mocking shooter Tory Lanez.
+A diss track, the song recounts Megan's 2020 shooting incident, mocking the shooter, rapper Tory Lanez.
 The song includes a sample of the Notorious B.I.G.'s 1995 track "Who Shot Ya?".

 "Shots Fired" was universally lauded by critics, who praised Megan's response to Lanez's 2020 album Daystar, which also referenced the shooting.

 Background

 On July 15, 2020, internet tabloid TMZ posted video footage appearing to show an injured Megan Thee Stallion in an incident involving the Los Angeles Police Department (LAPD).
 After initial reports that the injury had been caused by broken glass on the floor of the car in which she was riding, Megan issued a statement clarifying that she "suffered gunshot wounds, as a result of a crime that was committed against me and done with the intention to physically harm me".
 The following month, Megan named Tory Lanez as her shooter, and said that she did not immediately name him out of fear of the police, especially in light of the murder of George Floyd and subsequent protests.
 Megan later revealed that Lanez and his team offered her money in exchange for silence on the matter.

 On September 25, 2020, Lanez released his fifth studio album, Daystar, in which he repeatedly denied shooting Megan.
 Daystar received widespread criticism from music journalists, many of whom refused to review the album.
 Andre Gee of Complex referred to the album as "a project too contemptible to be evaluated on any musical scale", while Chris Murphy of Vulture released a headline saying, "For the Love of God, Do Not Listen to Tory Lanez's Album DAYSTAR".
 Fellow rapper Rick Ross took to social media to rebuke Lanez for his album, saying "That ain't how you address the accusations you facing with the sister.
 That was a poor choice, homie.
 You ain't getting no money with that shit".
 Highsnobiety announced that they would refuse to cover Lanez after he dropped "the most toxic album of the year".